General (scope, time limits)

 Legal assistance at first instance

 The PIC has an office next to the Asylum Home in Ljubljana, the accommodation facility where the majority of applicants reside during the international protection procedure.
 PIC lawyers are available to asylum applicants by phone and email every working day between 8 am and 3 pm.
-Additionally, they also organise in-person meetings and visit the Asylum Home or its branches (Logatec, Student Dormitory Postojna, Kotnikova) and the Foreigners Centre.
+Additionally, they also organise in-person meetings and visit the Asylum Home or its branches (Logatec, Postojna, Kotnikova) and the Foreigners Centre.

-Legal assistance on appeal
+- Legal assistance on appeal

-Legal assistance in the appeal procedure is provided to applicants by refugee counsellors.[77]
+Legal assistance in the appeal procedure is provided to applicants by refugee counsellors.[80]
 The latter are graduate lawyers, selected by public tender and appointed by the Ministry of the Justice for a term of 5 years.
 Before they can start undertaking cases, prospective refugee counsellors have to participate in a seminar on law of international protection for a minimum duration of 10 hours.
-If they do not have the required one year experience on refugee and asylum law or have not previously represented asylum seekers at least 3 times before the national courts, they also have to pass an exam before participating in the seminar.[78]
-In line with the amended IPA, they also have to pass a security check and obtain permission to access classified information.[79]
-Since refugee counsellors selected in the last call in 2023 were appointed based on the provisions of the former IPA, passing the security check and obtaining the permission was not needed at the last appointment.
-The provision has therefore not been used in practice.
+If they do not have the required one-year experience on refugee and asylum law or have not previously represented asylum applicants at least 3 times before the national courts, they also have to pass an exam before participating in the seminar.[81]
+In line with the amended IPA, they also have to pass a security check and obtain permission to access classified information.[82]

 There is no “merits test” on the basis of which the applicant can be refused legal assistance.